 Secondary site servers need to use at least SQL Server 2016 Express with Service Pack 2 (184.108.40.206) or later.

 KB 3135244 also describes requirements for SQL Server client components.

 Make sure to also update the SQL Server Native Client to at least version SQL Server 2012 SP4 (11.*.7001.0).
-Starting in version 1810, this requirement is a prerequisite check (warning).
+This requirement is a prerequisite check (warning).